nima-teaching/itec4020-a1-movies-students/README.md

 ## Desired Output

-A successfull execution of the code would result in an output similar to the following:
+A successful execution of the code would result in an output similar to the following:

 ```log
 $ npm run start